Envirometrix/LandGISmaps/README.md

 Additional points, if not available through these databases, have been also imported from the [WoSIS Soil Profile Database](https://www.isric.org/explore/wosis) (Batjes et al. 2017).

 Predictions are based on 3D Machine Learning ensemble models estimated using the SuperLearner and caret packages.
-Modeling steps and sample outputs are described in detail in [Hengl and MacMillan (2019)](http://soilmapper.org).
+Predictive Soil Mapping steps and sample outputs are described in detail in [Hengl and MacMillan (2019)](http://soilmapper.org).

 For soil variable names we use consistently the National Cooperative Soil Characterization Database column names and codes.
 For example: